Table of Contents

 More options for the Templates Library will be released in the next updates.

 If you’ve made any mistake or want to revert your content to the previous version, you can work with the new Revisions history panel.
-The main thing to remember is, don’t forget to save the page each time you need!
+The main thing to remember is, don’t forget to save the page each time you need it!
 Only saved page versions will be available in the Revisions history and you will be able to apply them.
 So, try to hit “Save” more often.
 Just in case!

 I really hope the updated Content Editor will be a joy for you!
 It still comes with some limitations, but there are more pros and, of course, more opportunities to build a better WordPress website yourself.
 Whether you love or hate the update, we want to hear your opinion!